Becoming a Driller Offshore: Here’s What You Need to Know

 Is it hard to be an offshore driller?

 While the job of an offshore driller sounds glamorous, and the pay range falls above the average, it can be difficult and dangerous.
-For example, many offshore drillers work in extreme conditions for weeks or months at a time.
+For example, many offshore drillers work in extreme conditions for weeks on vessels or months at a time.
 In addition, there are often long periods between jobs.